Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 ```
 ?
 Select image type ›
 ❯ Full image of live system
-  Overlay image from files added with zb-manifest
+  Overlay image from files added with zbcli manifest
 ```

 You can Optionally provide an image version.
 This is for your use in helping to identify the image later.
 It is not used in the process.